cscorley/dissertation/chapters/2_related/2_flt.md

 ## Feature location {#related-flt}

 Feature location is the act of identifying the source code entity or entities that implement a feature [@Rajlich-Wilde_2002].
-Bug localization can be seen as the process of identifying source code entities that implement an *unwanted* feature [@Lukins-etal_2010].
+Bug localization is the process of identifying source code entities that implement a bug, or an *unwanted* feature [@Lukins-etal_2010].

 The most closely related work is @Rao-etal_2013.
 Rao et al. also target the